oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Token Lifecycle {#implementation-lifecycle}

-The lifetime of a Status List (and the Status List Token) depends on the lifetime of its Referenced Tokens.
-Once all Referenced Tokens are expired, the Issuer may stop serving the Status List (and the Status List Token).
+The lifetime of a Status List Token depends on the lifetime of its Referenced Tokens.
+Once all Referenced Tokens are expired, the Issuer may stop serving the Status List Token.

 Referenced Tokens may be regularly re-issued to mitigate linkability of presentations to Relying Parties.
 In this case, every re-issued Referenced Token MUST have a fresh Status List entry in order to prevent this becoming possible source of correlation.